Where To Stay Logo

 Karas

-The Fish River Canyon is 160 kilometres long & 30 wide, & the sidewalls are some 550 metres high © Tscherno, License
+The Fish River Canyon is 160 kilometres long and 30 wide, and the sidewalls are some 550 metres high © Tscherno, License

 Karas